-When reviewing transcripts from international parties, every effort will be made to register students for the appropriate coursework, after reviewing all available student records.
+When reviewing transcripts from educational institutions outside the U.S., every effort will be made to register students for the appropriate coursework, after reviewing all available student records.
 Credits will be issued accordingly.
 However, international grades will be transferred as pass/fail.